BobKerns/rpi-image-tool/README.md

 This solution uses Docker to run arbitrary Linux (Ubuntu) commands in a context with the partitions from a Raspberry Pi image mounted as a filesystem under `/data/root`.

 It also allows importing a Raspberry Pi image and running it in a docker container, even on non-ARM architectures (e.g. my Intel iMac, but should also work on Windows).

 This enables workflows like this to be performed on any platform:

 1. Download a stock Raspberry Pi OS image
 2. Import the image into the tool
-3. Expand the root filesystem to make room
+3. Expand the root filesystem to make room (if needed)
 4. Alter configuration files
 5. Import the modified image file into docker
 6. Do further setup in a running image (such as installing packages).
+   > This can be done via `docker build` and a `Dockerfile`, avoiding
+   > rebuilding layers that are less-frequently modified.
-7. Export a new Raspberry Pi OS image file to copy to an SD card.
+7. Create a new Raspberry Pi OS image file.
+8. Make final adjustments to the image, specific to the target hardware.
+9. Export and copy to an SD card.

 ## Getting Started